Justin Shaffer | KUIU Guide & Outfitter Director

 At a minimum you should be spending as much time as possible in the boots and under the pack you intend on hunting in.
 This is the most important work out tip I can give you.
 Not only will this help in getting you into better shape, but it’s going to identify any potential shortcomings or adjustments that need to be made to your set up prior to the trip.

 Physical preparedness is essential, but you also need to be mentally fit.
-Being mentally prepared with the knowledge that you’re going into a grind, is what makes or breaks a lot of hunters.
+Being mentally prepared with the knowledge that you’re going into a grind, is what makes or breaks a lot of mountain goat hunters.
 Whether you’re hiking 14,000-foot peaks in Colorado or breaking through a seemingly endless 2000-foot vertical jungle of alders on Kodiak, it’s going to take a toll on more than just your body.